Backcountry skiing requires a variety of equipment in addition to the gear you use at a ski resort. Since

 This time,

-we focused on ski boots.
+we're focusing on ski boots.
 Our instructor, mountain guide Genki Narumi, gave us a lecture on ski boots.
+The lecture

-He covered how to switch to walk mode and how to attach bindings.
+covers topics such as how to switch to walk mode and how to attach them to bindings.

 ・Gear used in this video